prophecy-samples/datahub-template/README.md

 # datahub-template

-This project shows how easy it is to integrate the datahub schema registry for us in spark and prophecy.
+This project shows how easy it is to integrate the datahub schema registry for use in spark and prophecy.
 It features two main functions:

 1. **browse datasets** - Browse and select existing datasets listed in datahub, synchronizing schema and other metadata.
 2. **sync dataset** - If you want to save dataset details to datahub, simply click "Sync To Datahub" to sync schema, descriptions and other metadata to datahub.